The hardest part of learning isn’t understanding.

 They focus on access and collection, not retention or depth.

 You can save everything.
-But if nothing stays, what’s the point?
+But if it doesn’t change how you think or what you can do—what’s the point?

 You can save everything.
-But if nothing stays, what’s the point?
+But if it doesn’t change how you think or what you can do—what’s the point?

 It doesn’t have to work this way.